Ed Rendell: District attorney

 Rendell was elected district attorney of Philadelphia in 1977, becoming the youngest DA in history, after he defeated the incumbent Democratic district attorney, Emmett Fitzpatrick, in the primary election.
 Rendell ran a campaign that emphasized that he was new to politics and so was not tainted by its corruption.

 As district attorney, Rendell reportedly had a mean temper while doing his job.
 Once, he yelled in the governor's face for releasing a certain prisoner.
 It has been said that Rendell would even punch walls or throw furniture when he became upset.
 In 1980, Rendell received 28 delegate votes for vice president at the Democratic National Convention, although he was not a candidate.
 He served two terms as DA before leaving in 1986 to run for governor of Pennsylvania.
 He was defeated in the Democratic gubernatorial primary by Bob Casey Sr.

 In 1982, during his second term, Rendell presided over the controversial prosecution of Mumia Abu-Jamal, resulting in a death sentence that was overturned in 2011.
-The 1985 bombing of the Black religious community MOVE by the Philadelphia police also occurred during Rendell's tenure and killed 6 adults plus 5 children and caused a fire that left hundreds of neighbors homeless.
+The 1985 bombing of the Black communal organization MOVE by the Philadelphia police also occurred during Rendell's tenure and killed 6 adults plus 5 children and caused a fire that left hundreds of neighbors homeless.